 The navigation menu appears when you tap .
 This menu is available in the global context.
-For example, if a user logs in and is viewing items in the feed, they can tap and open the navigation menu, and it displays menu items.
+For example, if users log in and are viewing items in the feed, they can tap and open the navigation menu, and it displays menu items.
 Typically, these menu items lead to more complex business processes that don't take place in the context of any particular object.

 Menu items in the navigation menu should bring users to a fully functional page or app.
-So if you have a page or app that contains many fields through which the user would need to scroll and perform a more complex process, you'll want to make it available from the navigation menu.
+So if you have a page or app that contains many fields through which the user would need to scroll and perform a more complex process, you'll want to make your page or app available from the navigation menu.

-An example from this book is the Find Warehouses Visualforce page that we made available from the navigation menu in Extending Salesforce1 with Visualforce Pages on page 75.
+An example from this book is the Find Warehouses Visualforce page that we made available from the navigation menu in Extending Salesforce1 with Visualforce Pages on page 79.
 When the mobile technician taps the menu item, a page appears that contains a Google map and displays any nearby warehouses.
 The functionality of this page is global-not in the context of any particular object in our schema.